Operationalising Representation in Natural Language Processing: Introduction

 The paper is organised as follows.
 In the remainder of this section, I motivate the need for a notion of representation suitable for NLP (Section \ref{motivation: two examples}) and introduce terminology for describing the setting of interest (Section \ref{general setting}).

-In Section \ref{representation in NLP}, I first give (Section \ref{three criteria}) three plausible criteria for a component of a system to count as representing a property of an input: \hyperlink{information criterion}{Information}, \hyperlink{use criterion}{Use}, and \hyperlink{misrepresentation criterion}{Misrepresentation}.
-Second, I describe (Section \ref{probing classifiers}) probing classifiers, a popular technique for analysing neural models which serve as a basis for an operationalisation of the criteria.
+In Section \ref{representation in NLP}, I give (Section \ref{three criteria}) three plausible criteria for a component of a system to count as representing a property of an input and introduce (Section \ref{probing classifiers}) probing classifiers, a popular technique for analysing neural models which serves as a basis for an operationalisation of the criteria.
 (Much of) Section \ref{three criteria} will be familiar to philosophers, whilst Section \ref{probing classifiers} will be familiar to NLPers.
+Section \ref{operationalising the three criteria} contains the main contribution of the paper, in which I operationalise the three criteria (\hyperlink{information criterion}{Information}, \hyperlink{use criterion}{Use} and \hyperlink{misrepresentation criterion}{Misrepresentation}) via definition of two sorts of interventions on model activations.
+In Section \ref{discussion}, I draw connections between my operationalisation of representation and the empirical NLP literature; this section will be of particular interest to NLPers, but it also serves as a relatively self-contained introduction to several interpretability techniques which have received recent interest from philosophers.
+I conclude (Section \ref{conclusion}) by summarising the contributions of the paper, arguing that they should interest both philosophers and NLPers.